codywimbert/codywimbert.github.io/index.md

     </p>

     <p class="intro">
       Ultimately, my gamble on the new position paid off.
-Only 6 months after becoming a JNS, I interviewed for and landed a job in the same organization as a Security Operations specialist!
-I guess I haven't truly escaped education yet, huh?
-Our organization services school districts within our region,
+Only 6 months after becoming a JNS, I interviewed for and landed a job in the same organization as a Cybersecurity specialist (I guess I haven't truly escaped education yet, huh?)
+Regardless, landing this position may be the most significant milestone of my career.
+Everyday, I have the privilege of contributing to a small, newly-formed Security Operations squad by conducting incident response, helping to onboard new districts and building out new services.
+I contribute to vulnerability assessments, conduct proactive threat hunting, create IR playbooks, tune alerts and so much more.
+Perhaps most importantly, I am content.
+I am incredibly proud of the hard work I've done to get here, more proud than the years I spent earning degrees in higher education or working jobs that I was not passionate about.
+And I know this is just the beginning.
+I hope that this passion will show through my projects here on this page, and that you find value in this story as well as the documentation.
     </p>
   </div>